-After seeing reports of Nokia Video Manager wiping out the Set Your Default Programs list in Windows Vista, I tried to replicate the problem to check if it was really caused by Nokia Video Manager.
-I installed the latest version of Nokia PC Suite and Nokia Video Manager in my Windows Vista PC.
+After seeing reports of the Nokia Video Manager wiping out the Set Your Default Programs list in Windows Vista, I tried to replicate the problem to check if Nokia Video Manager really caused it.
+I installed the latest version of the Nokia PC Suite and Nokia Video Manager on my Windows Vista PC.
 Then I uninstalled Nokia Video Manager, which in fact wiped out the Default Programs programs list completely.
-This certainly is caused by a glitch in Nokia Video Manager’s uninstaller.
+This certainly is caused by a glitch in Nokia’s uninstaller.

 I used the current stable builds (version numbers are below) of the following Nokia software:

 Nokia Video Manager adds a registry value to the RegisteredApplications key when installed.
 The uninstall process deletes the entire RegisteredApplications branch, rather than deleting the Nokia Video Manager specific registry value.
 The RegisteredApplications is located here:

 The above location is where the Default Programs gets the list of registered applications from.

 You may be able to restore the original settings using a System Restore rollback.
 If that’s not a feasible solution for you, you may use the registry fix below to restore the default entries to the Default Programs dialog.

 To restore the system default entries to the Default Programs dialog in Windows Vista: